Skip to content

 Neighborhood contamination designates the phenomenon where the interpretation of an entity or concept is altered by the semantic proximity of neighboring content (dominant categories, co-occurrences, adjacent entities), to the point where the AI system attributes to the subject properties that primarily belong to its environment, not to its canon.

-In an interpreted web, meaning is not determined solely by what you declare, but by what surrounds you.
+In an interpreted web, meaning is not determined solely by what is declared, but by what surrounds the entity.
 Neighborhood contamination is therefore a major mechanism of interpretive invisibilization and capture.

 Definition